fengjixuchui/Simple-Kernel/README.md

 # Simple-Kernel
-A bare-metal x86-64 kernel for use with https://github.com/KNNSpeed/Simple-UEFI-Bootloader
+A development environment for building bare-metal x86-64 kernels, for use with https://github.com/KNNSpeed/Simple-UEFI-Bootloader.
+A sample kernel containing a software renderer, text output, and multi-GPU graphical support has been included.

 **Coming Soon** -- See the "Releases" tab for some samples that can be used with the above bootloader.

 Current Status: Got font rendering to work and string output.
-Need to implement formatted text output (i.e. printf's '%' modifier), and clean up the code.

-The currently uploaded code will not compile as-is.
-Kernel64.c is just here to show that this part of the project does also exist.
+See "Issues" for my to-do list.

-A full description of how to actually compile it, etc. will be added once I finish my to-do list and clean up the mess of code.
+A full description of how to compile custom kernels, etc. will be added as I finish my to-do list and clean up the mess of code.
 See the "Issues" section of this repo for some things on my to-do list.

-Note: As far as licensing is concerned, this will be licensed like https://github.com/KNNSpeed/Simple-UEFI-Bootloader, so here's a copy-pasteable citation:
+**Target System Requirements:**
+*These are the same as the bootloader's requirements.
+If your system can run the bootloader, you're all set.*

+- x86-64 architecture
+- Secure Boot must be disabled
+- More than 4GB RAM (though it seems to work OK with less, e.g. Hyper-V with only 1GB)
+- A graphics card (Intel, AMD, NVidia, etc.) **with UEFI GOP support**
+- A keyboard

+The earliest GPUs with UEFI GOP support were released around the Radeon HD 7xxx series (~2011).
+Anything that age or newer should have UEFI GOP support, though older models, like early 7970s, required owners to contact GPU vendors to get UEFI-compatible firmware.
+On Windows, you can check if your graphics card(s) have UEFI GOP support by downloading TechPowerUp's GPU-Z utility and seeing whether or not the UEFI checkbox is checked.
+If it is, you're all set!

+*NOTE: You need to check each graphics card if there is a mix, as you will only be able to use the ones with UEFI GOP support.
+Per the system requirements above, you need at least one compliant device.*

+**License and Crediting:**

+Please see the LICENSE file for information on the licenses covering the code created for and used in this project.
+The file also contains important information on how to credit this project when using parts of it in other projects.

+I tried to keep licensing for original code reasonable, concise, and permissive, and all I'm really asking for is appropriate citation (see the "Custom Attribution License" section of the file).
+Even if the only section you looked at was the Custom Attribution License section, that would be great (it's pretty short!).

+***Easy, 20-Second Summary:***

+If you want to use, copy, modify, and/or distribute my source code, in other words the code in this repository not already covered under any license, simply copy & paste the below 3 lines somewhere reasonable like in an acknowledgements or references section, as a comment in the code, at the bottom of a README or in a LICENSE file, etc., change "[Date you got it]" to the date you acquired my code, and don't sue me if something goes wrong - especially since there's no warranty (and sometimes firmware vendors just don't follow the UEFI spec in unforeseen ways, but it would be great if you posted an issue so I could fix it!).
+Thanks!

 From KNNSpeed's "Simple Kernel":
 https://github.com/KNNSpeed/Simple-Kernel
 V0.x, [Date you got it]